Page Hero

 Industrial Hearing Screening

-Hearing damage from noise is fully preventable when the right precautions are taken from the start.
-Regular hearing tests to evaluate any early signs of hearing loss, as well as everyday preventative measures such as the use of ear plugs go a long way toward prevention of permanent hearing loss.
+Hearing damage from noise exposure is preventable when appropriate precautions are established early.
+Regular hearing screenings to identify early signs of hearing loss, combined with daily preventive measures such as proper ear protection, are crucial for preventing permanent hearing damage.

 Industrial Hearing Test Requirements

-Organizations such as the Occupational Safety and Health Administration (OSHA) have enacted requirements and procedures for hearing conservation in an effort to standardize hearing safety practices and reduce the incidence of preventable hearing damage.
-Some states also have their own guidelines, as well as the Department of Defense.
+The Occupational Safety and Health Administration (OSHA) has implemented requirements and procedures for hearing conservation to standardize safety practices and minimize preventable hearing damage.
+Numerous states maintain additional guidelines, as does the Department of Defense.

-In most cases, OSHA requires that employees who are exposed to a time-weighted average (TWA) of 85 dB be part of a hearing conservation program which includes hearing testing and employee training.
-Industrial manufacturers are also required to report evaluation results.
-Official hearing conservation standards are listed in OSHA CFR 29 1910.95 & MSHA Part 62.
+OSHA typically mandates that employees exposed to a time-weighted average (TWA) of 85 dB participate in a hearing conservation program incorporating regular hearing testing and employee education.
+Industrial facilities must also report evaluation results.
+Official hearing conservation standards are detailed in OSHA CFR 29 1910.95 & MSHA Part 62.

 Industrial Hearing Conservation Programs

-Some companies choose to meet these requirements independently.
-However, most companies choose to hire out a hearing conservation company to conduct hearing evaluations, keep records, and make sure they comply with all safety standards and meet safety goals.
+While some companies manage these requirements internally, most opt to collaborate with specialized hearing conservation companies to conduct evaluations, maintain records, and ensure compliance with all safety standards and objectives.

-Hearing conservation companies usually have mobile hearing evaluation units that are used to travel and perform on-site hearing evaluation services.
-They are typically staffed by a hearing specialist and/or an Occupational Hearing Conservationist (OHC, also known as an Industrial Audiometric Technician).
+Hearing conservation companies typically operate mobile evaluation units that travel to perform on-site hearing screening services.
+These units are staffed by hearing specialists and/or Occupational Hearing Conservationists (OHC, also known as Industrial Audiometric Technicians).

-OHC Technicians are certified by the Council of Accreditation in Occupational Hearing Conservation (CAOHC) and are supervised by a hearing specialist or physician.
-They are trained to conduct hearing conservation procedures including pure-tone air conduction hearing testing.
-Their training is very specific to occupational settings only and is not applicable in non-occupational practices.
+OHC Technicians obtain certification from the Council of Accreditation in Occupational Hearing Conservation (CAOHC) and operate under the supervision of hearing specialists or physicians.
+They receive specialized training to conduct hearing conservation procedures, including pure-tone air conduction hearing testing.
+Their training is specifically designed for occupational settings and doesn't apply to non-occupational practices.

 Education and Referrals

-OHC technicians are not qualified to independently evaluate hearing conservation program effectiveness or conduct noise surveys and analyses, so a more qualified professional will need to be hired for the purpose of designing a program that will fit company needs.
+OHC technicians aren't qualified to independently evaluate hearing conservation program effectiveness or conduct noise surveys and analyses.
+More qualified professionals are needed to design programs that meet specific company requirements.

-Hearing evaluations are an important part of keeping industrial working environments safe for employees.
-Each company will need to find industrial hearing testing solutions that work for them.
+Hearing evaluations are essential for maintaining safe industrial work environments.
+Each company needs to find industrial hearing testing solutions that work effectively for their specific situation.

 Frequently Asked Questions